 Most major credit cards offer zero liability for fraudulent charges.

-- According to the Fair Credit Billing Act and Electronic Fund Transfer Act, if you report a stolen credit card before any charges are made, you’re responsible for nothing.
+- According to the Fair Credit Billing Act and Electronic Fund Transfer Act, if you report a stolen credit card before any charges are made, you’re not responsible for those charges.

 - If you wait two billing cycles before reporting a lost or stolen credit card, you could be liable for up to $50 in charges.